junxit/us-congress-bills-114/bill.md

 - **(1)** any activity the purpose of which is to influence legislation pending before Congress; or
 - **(2)** any activity inconsistent with this Act.

+## § 13.
+Clarification on funding

+No additional funds are authorized to carry out the requirements of this Act.
+Such requirements shall be carried out using amounts otherwise authorized.